Move-In Checklist

 1. Printer

-Printing is available at the Academic Centers in the residence halls.
+Printing is available at the Academic Centers in the Residence Halls and in several libraries.
 It’s also free at the Open Computing Facility!

-Having one or two pieces of businesswear is important in the event of an interview.
+Having one or two pieces of businesswear is important in the event of an interview or formal event.
 However, bringing more than three of these professional outfits tends to just take up closet space, especially if you’re a first-year.

 Making Your House a Home

 While it’s almost inevitable to either overpack or underpack, reading other students’ experiences can help mitigate the general mayhem associated with move-in.
-I hope the tips provided in this article will help make your housing for the next nine months feel more like a home.
+I hope the information provided in this article helps make your housing for the next nine months feel more like a home.
+Have a great year, Golden Bears.

-Nina Takahashi is a second-year at UC Berkeley majoring in film & media and minoring in Japanese.
+Nina Takahashi, Class of 2026, is majoring in film & media and minoring in Japanese and creative writing.
 Cover photo by Elena Zhukova.
+This blog was originally published in June of 2023, and updated in June of 2025.

 Want More?